If you have a 650 credit score, you aren't alone.

 The Issue With a 650 Credit Score

 A typical FICO score falls on a scale between 300 to 850.
-Very few people have credit that falls as low as 300-600.
+Very few people have credit that drops as low as 300-600.
 Conversely, almost nobody has credit that falls between 750-850.
-In fact, the average credit score in the nation is about 699, which is considered “good to great” credit.
+The average credit score in the nation is about 699, which is considered “good to great” credit.
 Those with a 650 credit rating are in an interesting spot because they are considered “fair.”
-Therefore, they shouldn’t have difficulty finding a lender.
-However, this rate can also be considered subprime by some lenders.
+Therefore, they shouldn't have difficulty finding a lender.
+However, this rate can also be regarded as subprime by some lenders.

 As a result, those with a 650 credit score often suffer from high-interest loans and may be required to pay more substantial down payments when applying for new credit sources.
-They aren’t likely to be turned down based on their credit score but will struggle to get low rates and down payments.
-As a result, it is essential for these individuals to take the time to improve their credit score as much as possible.
+They aren't likely to be turned down based on their credit score but will struggle to get low rates and down payments.
+As a result, these individuals need to take the time to improve their credit score as much as possible.

-In fact, jumping even 50 points to 700 will place you in a position to receive better interest rates and an easier loan repayment cycle.
-An improvement of 50 points is something that about anybody can do on their own.
+Jumping even 50 points to 700 will place you in a position to receive better interest rates and a more comfortable loan repayment cycle.
+An improvement of 50 points is something that anybody can do on their own.
 That said, it will take some time and patience to reach that goal.
 However, it is more than worth it if you are planning on applying for a loan anytime soon.

-The Top 20 Best Ways to Improve Your 650 Credit Score
+The 20 Best Ways to Improve Your Credit Score

 Each of the following techniques has been carefully researched and confirmed by several different financial specialists.
 They will require a little work from the person who is performing them but should be easy enough to handle.
 Even a handful of these techniques will improve your credit score.
 However, doing all of them will improve it more quickly.